Learn about one of the most basic building blocks of a successful strategy: Brand Hierarchy.

 - Organizations that have a strong flagship brand to support, but still plan to serve new markets with different brand experiences should consider a Hybrid Brand model.

 No model is better than another.
-The key is understanding your business goals and making sure that your Brand Hierarchy is properly aligned to support success.
+The key is understanding your business goals and making sure that your Brand Hierarchy is properly aligned to support brand marketing success.